Materials science: Enamel

 • Gothic & Occult Jewelry

-• Decorative elements with color contrasts
+• Jewelry elements with color contrasts

-In the Gothic scene, enamel is often used to combine dark metals with strong color accents .
+In the Gothic scene, enamel is often used to combine dark metals with strong color accents.

 Care & Cleaning of Enamel